 By the summer 2014, the pilot project efforts led to an even greater sense of shared purpose among the partners about working together.
 While the partners enjoyed their work together to build a new and innovative collaboration tool for the region, the efforts clearly yielded other benefits.
 Some of the partners recall meeting for the very first time through this joint work.
 Others shared how these efforts have aided or built support for other complementary efforts underway.
 And, having regular meetings created the opportunity to strengthen relationships and develop more meaningful connections.

 Building on the collaborative work achieved through the pilot project, the partners decided to create a sustainable framework for continued partnership in the future and develop plans for engaging even broader participation in this work.
-With an eye toward working to building and strengthening relationships among a broader base of stakeholders those engaged in workforce development, they began jointly developing a vision, mission, and aspirations for future work together.
+With an eye toward working building and strengthening relationships among a broader base of stakeholders engaged in workforce development, they began jointly developing a vision, mission, and aspirations for future work together.

 Through a series of iterative discussions, steering committee members agreed upon the value of creating an ongoing “exchange” among the partners and others involved in workforce development in the Atlanta region – and, saw the continued development of relationships as critical for aiding in this exchange.
 Capitalizing on the word “exchange,” the partners adopted a name to represent these efforts moving forward – the Metro Atlanta eXchange for Workforce Solutions, or MAX for short.

 On December 2, 2014, MAX was launched!
 Financial support was provided by the Governor’s Office of Workforce Development, Atlanta CareerRise, Goodwill of North Georgia, Metro Atlanta Chamber, and others.